A New Concept of Workplace Wellbeing

 - 0

-I’ve written this article to introduce you to a new concept of workplace wellbeing.
+I’ve written this article to introduce a new concept of workplace wellbeing.
 It is also a call to the auditors, accountants, economists and business leaders of the world to help develop the concept further.
-With a growing number of governments moving away from narrow GDP measures towards a more meaningful focus on wellbeing as a measure of success, we will also need the equivalent frameworks at the workplace level.
+With a growing number of governments moving away from narrow GDP measures towards a more meaningful focus on wellbeing we will also need the equivalent frameworks at the workplace level.

 So, workplace wellbeing is the contribution of organisations to the quality of our lives, in balance with other species and the planet.
 This definition recognises the important interdependency between the economy (organisations), society (people) and the environment (resources and places).
 Each of these three systems plays an important role in our personal and collective wellbeing.